luizfelippesr/magnetizer/Current/program/readme.txt

 Using python to wrap fortran code (mpi using mpi4py) From the directory "program/CE_###/" type

-  mpicompile
+  bash mpicompile
-  mpirun
+  bash mpirun

+Using fortran with mpi
+From the directory "program/CE_###/" type

+  bash fmpicompile
+  bash fmpirun

-List of files
+List of files:

 In directory "program/":